hyamamoto/hackerrank-core/README.md

 2. Create an account on [HackerRank](https://www.hackerrank.com/).
 In this example, let's say you took a user "Mariacchi".
 3. Run a SpaceX bot, then leave your machine for 4+ hours.
     $ cd hackerrank-toolkit/bin
-    $ ./splash\_spacex -U Mariacchi -from 1 -to 10000 ( or .\\splash\_spacex.bat on Windows )
+    $ ./splash\_spacex -U Mariacchi -from 1 -to 11100 ( or .\\splash\_spacex.bat on Windows )
 4. Run a Candies bot then leave your machine for 12+ hours.
     $ ./splash\_candies -U Mariacchi -from 1 -to 2560 ( or .\\splash\_candies.bat on Windows )

 ...
 So you see exceptions?
-Of course you can give me candies I can fix them.
+Of course you can give me [candies](https://github.com/hyamamoto/hackerrank-core/issues) so that I can fix them.

 HackerRank API Wrappers